-- 1. The fcst file argument indicates the gridded file containing the model data to be verified. - 2.
-The obs_file argument indicates the gridded file containing the gridded observations to be used for the verification of the model. - 3.
-The config_file argument indicates the name of the configuration file to be used.
+- 1. The fcst file argument is the gridded file containing the model data to be verified. - 2.
+The obs file argument is the gridded file containing the observations to be used. - 3.
+The config\file argument is the configuration file to be used.
 The contents of the configuration file are discussed below.